GrokSoft/RESTExample/README.md

 #Bill Gray's Back-End & Front-End REST Example

+_Note: The Back-End & Front-End do not work together, they are separate apps._

 ##Back-End RESTful Note Server.

 - This REST server was created using node.js and restify.
 You will need node.js installed to run the server.
 You can download it here: https://nodejs.org